Research

-The UF Sepsis and Critical Illness Research Center is the first of its kind in the nation and studies long-term outcomes in patients treated for sepsis in the UF Health Shands Hospital’s surgical and trauma intensive care units.
-Our goals is to develop clinical solutions for sepsis, as well as illnesses that stem from it and their enduring effects.
+The University of Florida Sepsis and Critical Illness Research Center (SCIRC) is the first center of its kind in the nation dedicated to studying long-term outcomes in patients treated for sepsis at UF Health Shands Hospital’s surgical and trauma intensive care units.
+Our goal is to develop clinical solutions for sepsis, as well as for the illnesses that stem from it and their enduring effects.

 (Updated October 2025)

 Our current research program builds upon discoveries from the RM1, MIRA, and T32 training initiatives and reflects recent publications in Nature Medicine, Genome Medicine, Molecular Medicine, and NeuroImage.
-Together, these studies reveal that recovery from critical illness is not simply a matter of surviving the ICU—it involves profound and persistent immune, metabolic, and cognitive rewiring.
+Together, these studies demonstrate that recovery from critical illness is not simply a matter of surviving the ICU; it involves profound and persistent immune, metabolic, and cognitive changes.

 Current Areas of Investigation